to expect on Mary & Piet's learning vacations...

 the open and so easy to see and photograph (with the right camera

-equipment) that even folks who haven't considered birds impressive before will be impressed!
+equipment) that even folks who haven't considered birds impressive before

 This experience in the enchanted peninsula always manages to create magical memories